When Chocolate Malt on it’s own isn’t enough, make yourself a batch of Chocolate Malt Ice Cream!

 - 1 cup Malted Milk Balls, slightly crushed

-- Combine the Milk and Cream together in a saucepan over medium high heat and bring to a gentle boil.
+- Combine the Milk, Cream, and Sugar together in a saucepan over medium high heat and bring to a gentle boil.
 Turn down heat to low.

 - Whisk the Egg Yolks until foamy, then add in the Malted Milk Powder, Vanilla and Salt and mix well.

 - Take about 1/4 cup of the Milk mixture and slowly add to the Yolks mixture whisking continuously, this is to warm up the yolks.

 - Add the Egg Yolks mixture slowly back into the warm milk, while whisking together.
 Continue to whisk and cook over low heat for about 4 - 5 minutes.

 - Remove from heat, add in the Chocolate Chips and mix until melted and well combined.

 - Allow mixture to cool completely then chill mixture for at least 2 - 4 hours.

 - Once chilled, pour into your ice cream maker and freeze according to directions.

 - When the ice cream is ready, fold in about 3/4 cup of the crushed Malted Milk Balls, reserving some to top it off.